RBGKew/Reconciliation-and-Matching-Framework/matchconf/readme.md

 MatchConf doesnt 'do' anything other than storing configurations of match- and deduplication procedures.
-These configuration models are not at all connected to the deduplicator-framework-app (=TheAPP), the communication exclusively happens via a configuration being written out as xml.
-TheAPP uses this xml as a spring bean context, the only 'direct' connection at code-level is that MatchConf can run TheAPP providing the location of the previously written xml file.
+These configuration models are not at all connected to the deduplicator, the communication exclusively happens via a configuration being written out as xml.
+The CoreApp uses this xml as a spring bean context, the only 'direct' connection at code-level is that MatchConf can run the CoreApp providing the location of the previously written xml file.

 (0) Matching and deduplication
 The deduplication of a data-set is very similar to matching two data-sets to